-The school provides a large range of physical activities, including individual and team games and competitive and non-competitive, for all children to participate in at the end of the school day.
-These opportunities maintain our school aim of developing a sense of team spirit and co-operation amongst all children.
+The school provides a broad and extensive range of physical activities, including individual and team games as well as competitive and non-competitive activities, for all children to participate in at the end of the school day.
+These opportunities maintain our school aim of developing a sense of team spirit and co-operation amongst all children providing children with an opportunity to undertake a wide range of sports and activities.

-Such activities are run either by school staff or qualified coaches from community clubs, all with up to date DBS checks.
+All activities are run either by school staff or by qualified, DBS checked coaches from community clubs providing valuable links to clubs outside of school.